-Property owners and long-term renters are allowed to apply for an STR license for their primary residence, meaning the place in which a person's habitation is fixed for the term of the license and is the person's usual place of return.
+Property owners and long-term renters are allowed to apply for an STR license at their primary residence, meaning the place in which a person's habitation is fixed for the term of the license and is the person's usual place of return.
 Renters must certify and provide verification that they have the permission of their landlord to conduct short-term rentals.
 This document must be filled out completely by the appropriate party and uploaded to the online application when submitting.

 STR operators must certify they meet the following requirements in order to obtain an STR license from Denver Excise & Licenses:

 If the property is not your primary residence, it is not eligible to be licensed as a short-term rental.
 To rent such a property to guests on a short-term basis, you will need to obtain a Lodging Facility license.
 Please see the licensing page for a Lodging Facility for more information and to check eligibility requirements.
 Additionally, please note, a change of building occupancy classification may be required and will likely have construction impacts, including but not limited to requirements for a fire sprinkler system, a fire alarm/detection system, exit signage, and accessibility upgrades.
 Please see www.denvergov.org/BuildingCode for change of occupancy guidelines.

 A change in zoning use from residential to lodging may also be required.
 A zoning permit is required to change or establish a new zoning use.
 A change in use to lodging (whether it’s one unit in a building changing use, or an entire building changing use) is allowed under the Denver zoning code as long as the property is in a zone district that allows “lodging accommodations” as a zoning use.
 Please see www.denvergov.org/commercialzoning for more information on the permitting requirements for a change in zoning use, or to determine your property’s zone district.